Kong/terraform-provider-konnect/docs/resources/gateway_plugin_session.md

 Optional:

 - `absolute_timeout` (Number) The session cookie absolute timeout, in seconds.
 Specifies how long the session can be used until it is no longer valid.
+Default: 86400
 - `audience` (String) The session audience, which is the intended target application.
 For example `"my-application"`.
+Default: "default"
 - `cookie_domain` (String) The domain with which the cookie is intended to be exchanged.
 - `cookie_http_only` (Boolean) Applies the `HttpOnly` tag so that the cookie is sent only to a server.
+Default: true
 - `cookie_name` (String) The name of the cookie.
+Default: "session"
 - `cookie_path` (String) The resource in the host where the cookie is available.
+Default: "/"
-- `cookie_same_site` (String) Determines whether and how a cookie may be sent with cross-site requests. must be one of ["Default", "Lax", "None", "Strict"]
+- `cookie_same_site` (String) Determines whether and how a cookie may be sent with cross-site requests.
+Default: "Strict"; must be one of ["Default", "Lax", "None", "Strict"]
 - `cookie_secure` (Boolean) Applies the Secure directive so that the cookie may be sent to the server only with an encrypted request over the HTTPS protocol.
+Default: true
 - `hash_subject` (Boolean) Whether to hash or not the subject when store_metadata is enabled.
+Default: false
 - `idling_timeout` (Number) The session cookie idle time, in seconds.
+Default: 900
 - `logout_methods` (List of String) A set of HTTP methods that the plugin will respond to.
 - `logout_post_arg` (String) The POST argument passed to logout requests.
 Do not change this property.
+Default: "session_logout"
 - `logout_query_arg` (String) The query argument passed to logout requests.
+Default: "session_logout"
-- `read_body_for_logout` (Boolean)
+- `read_body_for_logout` (Boolean) Default: false
 - `remember` (Boolean) Enables or disables persistent sessions.
+Default: false
 - `remember_absolute_timeout` (Number) The persistent session absolute timeout limit, in seconds.
+Default: 2592000
 - `remember_cookie_name` (String) Persistent session cookie name.
 Use with the `remember` configuration parameter.
+Default: "remember"
 - `remember_rolling_timeout` (Number) The persistent session rolling timeout window, in seconds.
+Default: 604800
 - `request_headers` (List of String) List of information to include, as headers, in the response to the downstream.
 - `response_headers` (List of String) List of information to include, as headers, in the response to the downstream.
 - `rolling_timeout` (Number) The session cookie rolling timeout, in seconds.
 Specifies how long the session can be used until it needs to be renewed.
+Default: 3600
 - `secret` (String) The secret that is used in keyed HMAC generation.
+Default: "M5N0CyFrAZwpB7F72PpY3J4S5n3KL77fs6xMuY8b7SMc"
 - `stale_ttl` (Number) The duration, in seconds, after which an old cookie is discarded, starting from the moment when the session becomes outdated and is replaced by a new one.
+Default: 10
-- `storage` (String) Determines where the session data is stored. `kong`: Stores encrypted session data into Kong's current database strategy; the cookie will not contain any session data. `cookie`: Stores encrypted session data within the cookie itself. must be one of ["cookie", "kong"]
+- `storage` (String) Determines where the session data is stored. `kong`: Stores encrypted session data into Kong's current database strategy; the cookie will not contain any session data. `cookie`: Stores encrypted session data within the cookie itself.
+Default: "cookie"; must be one of ["cookie", "kong"]
 - `store_metadata` (Boolean) Whether to also store metadata of sessions, such as collecting data of sessions for a specific audience belonging to a specific subject.
+Default: false

 <a id="nestedatt--ordering"></a>